aimeos/aimeos-docs/src/frontend/html/create-themes.md

 # Create extension

 To create a portable theme, you should generate an extension for your theme first using the [Aimeos extension generator](https://aimeos.org/extensions).
-Copy it to the `./ext/` directory of your application where also the other Aimeos extensions are located.
-You should also put that extension under version control, e.g. by adding it to a Git repository.
+Copy it to the `./ext/` directory of your application and you should also put that extension under version control, e.g. by adding it to a Git repository.

 # Custom templates